Your Mobility Scooter Buying Guide

 Choosing the right Scooter for you

 You must verify that the scooter you choose fulfils your unique needs.
-The features of the scooter should be compared to your unique needs.
-For instance, if you suffer from back pain, you should select a scooter with suspension and a comfortable back cushion.
+For instance, if you suffer from back pain, you should select a scooter with suspension and a comfortable back cushion, if you find it difficult to twist or turn your body, then a mobility scooter which features a swivel seat would be a sensible decision as this will assist getting on and off the device.

 It is important to consider the weight of the user.